Nicky-Nice-Games/ggk-backend/ScoringSystem.md

 ### Placement Portion (Accounting up to 1000 of total point)
 Calculated by

-Placement Scoring = (Total player - Current Placement + 1) / Total Player * 1000
+Placement Scoring = (12 - Current Placement + 1) / 12 * 1000

+If the player get anything lower than the 12th place.
+Placement Score portion WILL NOT BE AWARDED

 Example:
-If Lisa got first in the race of the race of 12 people she would get
+If Lisa got first in the race of the race, she would get

 Placement Scoring = (12 - 1 + 1) / 12 * 1000 = 1000 point (perfect score)

-Another race with Bobby get 4 in the race of 11 people he would get
+Another race with Bobby get 4 in the race, he would get

-Placement Scoring = (11 - 4 + 1) / 11 * 1000 = which would be around 727.272 points for his placement reward
+Placement Scoring = (12 - 4 + 1) / 11 * 1000 = which would be around 727.272 points for his placement reward

 ### Item Usage Portion (Accounting up to 500 of total point)
 Calculated by